paulaaronfrank/every-day-app/README.md

 npm run dev
 ```

-Now, you can open your browser and navigate to `http://localhost:3000` to see the app in action.
+Now, you can open your browser and navigate to `http://localhost:5173` to see the app in action.

+## Generating App Icons

+Follow the documentation at [Capactor Guides](https://capacitorjs.com/docs/guides/splash-screens-and-icons).

 ## Contributing